Quick Answer

 The main risk is proving value.
 Bring before/after context, launch framing, or a simple test plan, because buyers often overfocus on surface style and underweight strategy.
 AI can accelerate production, but packaging outcomes still depend on human choices about meaning, audience fit, and tradeoffs.

-We covered this in detail in How to Create Feedback Loops That Improve Your Freelance Skills.
+Use How to Create Feedback Loops That Improve Your Freelance Skills to turn skill investment into measurable client outcomes.

 Do not bet on one "best" skill.
 Build a portfolio with one delivery core, one growth lever, and one defensible specialty, then test it against ramp speed, pricing power, and automation exposure.